Afterglow Physician Directed Medical Aesthetics

 The chemical peel process, also known as chemexfoliation or derma-peeling, is designed to improve the appearance of the face, neck, chest, hands and even arms and legs.
 A carefully selected mix of chemical peel solutions are applied to various areas of skin, which produce a separation and peeling of the skin’s outer layers.
 This stimulates the production of new skin from beneath.

-Most chemical peels are performed as outpatient procedures at Afterglow Medical Aesthetics & Skin Care.
+Most chemical peels are performed as outpatient procedures.
 Depending on your skin type and the desired results, we may recommend a superficial, medium, or deep chemical peel.

 Are There Other Chemical Peel Options?